-For this system you need to basically go through the same steps you used in PART B, except you will need to modify the programs DT_sv2.mdl and DT_sv2_driver.m to work with the torsional systems.
-You will need to copy the program Model205_DT_sv1.mdl to Model205_DT_sv2.mdl and then modify it to work with the two degree of freedom system.
-You will also have to modify Compare_DT2.m to plot the first four predicted states compared to the first four real states (we don't care about the delayed input state) in degrees or degrees/second.
+For this system you need to basically go through the same steps you used in PART B, except you will need to modify the programs DT\sv2.mdl and DT\sv2\driver.m to work with the torsional systems.
+You will need to copy the program Model205\DT\sv1.mdl to Model205\DT\sv2.mdl and then modify it to work with the two degree of freedom system.
+You will also have to modify Compare\DT2.m to plot the first four predicted states compared to the first four real states (we don't care about the delayed input state) in degrees or degrees/second.
 You should use subplot and put all four graphs on one (neatly labeled) plot.

-You should try and control the position of both the first disk and then the second disk.
+You should try to control the position of both the first disk and then the second disk.
 Be sure to indicate on your plot which disk you are trying to control.

-Your memo should have 1 plot for each 1 dof system and 2 plots for each 2 dof system.
+Your memo should have 1 plot for each 1dof system and 2 plots for each 2 dof system.
 Your memo should also include all of the plots required above as attachments.
 Each plot should have a figure number and a caption.
 Since there are so many plots you should try and put two to four plots on each page.
+Each lab partner should do one 1-dof system and one 2-dof system.
+If you are working alone, you only need to do one 2-dof system.